 In generic terms, applicants must have completed a bachelor degree, with a major in the related discipline offered by the Faculty of Business and Economics or an equivalent qualification from another university, and normally have achieved an average equivalent to at least 70 per cent in relevant second and third year units.

-The degree requires completion of one of the majors listed under 'Areas of study'.
+Students must complete the honours-level requirements outlined for one of the disciplines listed under 'Areas of study'.

 The honours degree of Bachelor of Commerce